 - Unresolved Sexual Tension: Between her and Faith, who has repeatedly made her feelings clear on the matter, while Tiff shows signs of possibly reciprocating.
 Maybe.

 - Victoria's Secret Compartment: It's where she keeps her MMAA mask.
 Mel in her Magical Girl outfit quickly grabs the mask from there when she's at the Chinese Restaurant.

 - Weak-Willed: When Dakota, Melissa's supposed father uses her Glamour artifact to make Tiffany think she is actually a handsome man, the effect goes far beyond what it did to Ace and outright scrambles her brain.

 - Will They or Won't They?: Assuming she ever makes up her mind.

 - Yaoi Fangirl: When she sees Dio and Ash kissing, she's blushing.

-Faith's right hand and student council intel expert, Sandi Mnemonic has a crush on Faith as big as the sun itself and quite literally purrs when praised by her.
+Faith's secretary and student council intel expert, Sandi Mnemonic has a crush on Faith as big as the sun itself and quite literally purrs when praised by her.
 Despite less than stellar treatment Sandi is intensely loyal to Faith going along with whatever plan she hatches and does whatever she can to please her, even if it leads to physical pain in some cases.
 She has a massive amount of disdain for Ash, which is reasonable considering he and Faith are more or less dating.
 She also seems to have accidentally become friends with Jacqui, even though Sandi doesn't like Jacqui and Jacqui's too much of a dingbat to notice... well, basically anything.